15 Signs You Have a Thyroid Problem

 Fine needle aspiration biopsy is usually performed under ultrasound guidance – which helps to precisely collect material even from small lesions.
 Because thin needles are used, it is performed without anesthesia.
 It is a simple and quick test, which is usually not accompanied by complications.
 Cytological evaluation of the material in many cases allows to establish the diagnosis, which in turn helps in qualifying the patient for a possible surgery.

-Treatment of thyroid diseases
+Treatment of Thyroid Diseases

 We use pharmacological treatment for many thyroid diseases.
 In the case of hypothyroidismTrusted Source, you should constantly take medications with hormones that the thyroid produces too little or too much.
 Their dose is determined individually to the predisposition and stage of the patient's disease.
 The first effects of the therapy are visible after a few months.